openaire/guidelines-literature-repositories/docs/introduction.rst

 infrastructure **open access and non-open access publications** together with **funding information**, where applicable.

-By implementing these Guidelines, repository managers will not only be enabling authors who deposit publications in their repository to fulfill the EC Open Access requirements, and eventually also the requirements of other (national or international) funders with whom OpenAIRE cooperates, but also incorporating their publications into the OpenAIRE infrastructure for
+By implementing these Guidelines, repository managers will not only be enabling authors who deposit publications in their repository to fulfill the European Commission (EC) Open Access requirements, and eventually also the requirements of other (national or international) funders with whom OpenAIRE cooperates, but also incorporating their publications into the OpenAIRE infrastructure for